 Directions:

 1.)
-Prepare the ingredients as noted above and add to mixing bowl.
+Prepare the ingredients (except the parmesan cheese) as noted above and add to mixing bowl.
 Whisk very well, until the dressing is smooth and creamy.
-You may also add the parmesan cheese and mix again until evenly distributed.
+See notes below about thinning the tamarind paste to make it easier to stir in.

 Want to make your own delicious all-natural croutons too?
 Maybe from your own homemade sourdough bread?
 Here’s my recipe.